maxitule3/Invoice-Combine-Send/README.md

 I needed to take some time off cause i was completley stuck.
 I finally figured out a solution to the problem i was having.
 Now i just need to integrate the OAuth2, work on error handeling, get the console working, work on a few other fetures, and lastly fix acouple bugs im aware of. - 7/9/2022

+I pretty much finished everything in my last update to this readme EXCEPT for the Oauth2 implementation.
+Thats the last piece of the puzzle before V.1 is working the way i want it and ill be able to actually use this in production.  - 7/17/2022